adrianlemos/Adicional_de_Alarme_Auto/README_en.md

 ## Select the Language: | [Portuguese](./README.md) | English | [Spanish](./README_es.md) |

-# Adicional_de_Alarme_Auto
+# Additional Car Alarm

-Projeto de um Adicional para alarme automotivo, que lê a quantidade de pulsos do Alarme e toma uma decisão.
+Project of an Additional for automotive alarm, which reads the number of alarm pulses and makes a decision.

-## Objetivo e Motivação do Projeto.
+## Purpose and Motivation of the Project.

-# Recursos
+# Features

-- 1 pulso  - Fecha as Travas eléticas, Pisca a Seta e sobe o Vidro
+- 1 pulse - Close the Electric Locks, Flash the Arrow and raise the Window
-- 2 pulsos - Abre a Trava elétrica e Pisca a Seta duas vezes
+- 2 pulses - Opens the Electric Lock and Flashes the Arrow twice
-- 3 pulsos - Não faz nada.
+- 3 or more pulses - Does nothing.
-- Identifica se o Farol esta ligado e sem o Pós chave emite som de alerta
+- Identifies if the Lighthouse is on and without the Post key it emits an alert sound

 # BOM

-# Schematico
+# Schematic

 ![plot](./images/schematico1.jpg)

-# Visão 3D da PCI
+# 3D Vision to the PCB

 ![plot](./images/TopBotton3dLayer.jpg)

-# Layout das Trilhas da PCI
+# Layout of PCB

 ![plot](./images/topbot-layout.jpg)

-# Revisões
+# Revision

 * v1.0.2 -
-Modificação do Layout para a inclusão dos diodos schottky D2, D3, circuito de acionamento da buzzer, modificação do circuito de acionamento do Rele.
+Layout modification for the inclusion of schottky diodes D2, D3, buzzer activation circuit, modification of the Relay activation circuit.

 * v1.0.1 -
-Placa com correção nas medidas do Tamanho para que possam caber na Caixa Patola CP-021
+Plate with correction of the Size measurements so that they can fit in the CP-021 Patola Box

 * v1.0.0 -
-Placa inicial feita na JLCPCB com alguns erros de projetos pegos na produção
+Starter board made at JLCPCB with some design errors caught in production